mdjmplugin/mobile-dj-manager/readme.txt

 == Screenshots ==

-1. An overview fo the Mobile DJ Manager Dashboard screen as seen by an Administrator when they are logged into the WordPress Admin UI
+1. An overview of the Mobile DJ Manager Dashboard screen as seen by an Administrator when they are logged into the WordPress Admin UI
 2. The Dashboard as seen by a DJ (employee) when they are logged in
 3. A view of the settings page (not seen by DJs)
 4. Permissions can be set to determine what a DJ can see/do within the application